rexprith/myCode/README.md

 # Author: Prithwiraj Shome
-# This is my small contribution of example codes which may help the learners.
+# This is my small contribution of example codes which may help the new learners.